mrhorrocks/portfolio24/content/about.md

 Throughout my career, I have collaborated closely with back-end developers, product managers, and marketing departments to transform design concepts into functional web applications.

 My attention to detail and eye for design allow me to translate mock-ups and wireframes into pixel-perfect products.
 Also, my proficiency in version control systems like Git has facilitated smooth collaboration and code management within development teams.

+Outside work I'm involved in flying stunt drones, Target shooting, and soon I'll be involved in 3D printing.